 Depending on your OS and application, WiFi signal strength is represented either as quality in percentage, or an RSSI value in dBm, i.e. -70db.
-RSSI is usually expressed in decibels from 0 (zero) to -120db and the closer it is to zero, the stronger the signal is.
-RSSI level less than -80db may not be usable, depending on noise.
+RSSI is usually expressed in decibels relative to a milliwat (dBm) from zero to -120dBm and the closer it is to zero, the stronger the signal is.
+RSSI level less than -80dBm may not be usable, depending on noise.

 While there is no simple precise solution that is used universally, we will try to explain the approximate correlation between signal (RSSI) and quality (percentage).

 For RSSI signal between -50dBm and -100dBm,

 RSSI ~= (percentage / 2) - 100